zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ---
-title: Fix Broken textures for champions with names starting A-J
+title: Fix broken textures for champions with names starting A-J
 description: A tutorial on how to fix broken textures caused by riot changing DDS to TEX
 published: true
-date: 2025-03-26T02:12:54.061Z
+date: 2025-03-26T02:14:07.467Z
 tags: texture, skin fix
 editor: markdown
 dateCreated: 2025-02-18T03:42:17.638Z